Springer categories for regular centralizers in well-generated complex braid groups: Introduction

-This was already proven in \cite{dmm} for all complex braid groups, although the proof in the case of $B(G_{31})$ relied on computations and the use of the generalized Krammer representation.
+Again, this last result was already proven in \cite{dmm} for all irreducible complex braid groups.
+However, the proof in the case of $B(G_{31})$ relied on the use of the generalized Krammer representation, while our proof is Garside theoretic.
+Moreover, our method actually proves the stronger statement of Corollary \ref{corintro:centralizer_braided_reflection}.

 Our other point of focus in this article concerns presentations of Springer categories, and a way to deduce from such a presentation a presentation of the associated group $B(W_g)$.
-First, we have a presentation of the Springer category $\Cc$ associated to $B(W_g)$
+First, we have a presentation of the Springer category $\Cc$ associated with $B(W_g)$:

-\begin{theo*}(Theorem \ref{prop:hurwitzpresentationforc31}) A Springer category is presented by its atoms, endowed with the Hurwitz relations, that is, all the relations induced by commutative squares of atoms. \end{theo*} Again, this is known to hold for dual braid monoids (\cite[Lemma 8.8]{beskpi1}).
+\begin{theointro}[Theorem \ref{prop:hurwitzpresentationforc31}] A Springer category is presented by its atoms, endowed with the Hurwitz relations, that is, all the relations induced by commutative squares of atoms. \end{theointro} Again, this is known to hold for dual braid monoids \cite[Lemma 8.8]{beskpi1}.
 The proof of this theorem relies on the particular case where the Springer category happens to be a monoid.
-In this case we show (Theorem \ref{theo:intervalles_identiques_p=1} and Corollary \ref{cor:dual_braid_relations_for_centralizer_of_c^q})) that the Springer category is naturally isomorphic to the dual braid monoid associated to $W_g$ (which is well-generated in this case).
-As a byproduct we obtain (Corollary \ref{cor:partitions_e1n}) an isomorphism between the lattice of simples of the dual braid monoid associated to $G(d,1,n)$ and the lattice of noncrossing partitions of type $(d,1,n)$ defined in \cite[Definition 1.11]{bescor}.
+In this case we show (Theorem \ref{theo:intervalles_identiques_p=1} and Corollary \ref{cor:dual_braid_relations_for_centralizer_of_c^q}) that the Springer category is naturally isomorphic to the dual braid monoid associated with $W_g$ (which is well-generated in this case).
+As a byproduct we obtain (Corollary \ref{cor:partitions_e1n}) an isomorphism between the lattice of simples of the dual braid monoid associated with $G(d,1,n)$ and the lattice of noncrossing partitions of type $(d,1,n)$ defined in \cite[Definition 1.11]{bescor}.

-In the case of well-generated groups, following the indication of \cite[Remark 8.9]{beskpi1}, one can use the Hurwitz presentation of the dual braid monoid to prove other presentations of the associated braid group, like the ones of \cite[Table 3]{bmr} or \cite[Section 2]{bessismichel}.
+In the case of well-generated groups, following the indication of \cite[Remark 8.9]{beskpi1}, one can use the Hurwitz presentation of the dual braid monoid to obtain other presentations of the associated braid group, like the ones of \cite[Table 3]{bmr} or \cite[Section 2]{bessismichel}.

 Following the idea of \cite[Remark 11.29]{beskpi1}, we propose in Section \ref{sec:presentation_of_b31} a generalization of this work to the case of categories, which we apply to the complex braid group $B(G_{31})$.
 The underlying method is an analogue of the Reidemeister-Schreier method adapted for groupoids.
 We define a Schreier transversal for a connected free groupoid $\Ff(\Ss)$ as a set of paths starting from a fixed object $u_0$ (the root of the transversal) and arriving at every object of $\Ff(\Ss)$.